-I’ve just been injured in a commercial truck accident.
+I’ve just been injured in a commercial truck accident in New York.
 What do I need to know?

 Commercial truck accident victims should seek medical attention immediately and call the police to the scene of the accident.
 In addition, if possible, commercial truck accident victims should take photographs and video of the location, vehicles involved, and any loose cargo, exchange contact and insurance information with the other driver, gather any witness contact information, follow up for a police accident report, and most importantly, contact the experienced NYC truck accident lawyers at the Law Offices of Michael S. Lamonsoff.

 In non-trucking accidents in New York, such as motor vehicle accidents involving cars crashing into other cars, pedestrians, etc., the vast majority of the time the individual responsible for injuries due to the accident would be the other driver.
 However, in a commercial truck accident, responsibility could also fall on to the employer of the driver, a trucking company, cargo company, shipping company, or truck mechanical company.
 In addition to the “normal rules of the road”, commercial drivers and trucking companies are held to strict safety rules and regulations that are enforced by both the Federal Motor Carrier Safety Administration and the U.S. Department of Transportation.